gragra33/Blazing.Mvvm/readme.md

 }
 ```

-In the `View` component, the parameters should be defined as properties with the `Parameter` attribute.
+In the `View` component, the parameters should be defined as properties with the `Parameter` attribute:

 ```xml
 @inherits MvvmComponentBase<SampleViewModel>